How to Stay Calm Under Pressure: Lessons from a Neurosurgeon

 “The way to process delivering bad news is to tell the truth because the truth is the truth.
 It’s fact.
 And you’re not at fault for fact.”

-Separate Work from Life
+Separate Work From Life

-"They're separate.
-This is career, this is job...
-I can draw a line and I've learned that."
+“They’re separate.
+This is career, this is job.
+I can draw a line and I’ve learned that.”

-Find Your Comfort Sources
+Find Comfort Sources

 “You find your sources of comfort in your support systems, you build that and you get used to it.”